Butler County Pennsylvania assistance programs.

-Low income, the unemployed, elderly, disabled and others can receive aid from numerous non-profit and other organizations in Butler County Pennsylvania.
-Volunteers, counselors, and other professionals are doing what they can to help as many people as possible.
+Low income, the unemployed, elderly, disabled and others can receive financial aid from numerous non-profit and other organizations in Butler County Pennsylvania.
+Volunteers, counselors, and other professionals are doing what they can to help as many people as possible with their rent, heating bills, mortgages, food and other needs.
 Learn more below.

 People in need of help with bills and short term hardships can turn to the Catholic Charities of Butler County for aid. the organization provides resources and services that will enhance and strengthening families and individuals in the county.
 Some of the services offered to people include emergency financial assistance, Family/Marital Counseling, Housing and Homeless Services including rent help, Pregnancy and Parenting, Adoption, Bridge Housing, Heating and energy bill assistance, Tangible Assistance, and Information and Referral to government programs and resources.
 Call the agency at 724-287-4011.